 - On Dec.
 19, 2020, it published a story by White House adviser Peter Navarro claiming that “6 frauds were more than sufficient” to swing the results of the presidential election.

-- The ACRU supported Arizona’s audit of the 2020 election.
+- The ACRU supported Arizona’s audit of the 2020 presidential election.

 Post-2020 Election Subversion

 - In June 2021, the ACRU filed an amicus brief in support of a 2021 Supreme Court case related to Arizona’s prohibition on collecting multiple ballots and disqualifying votes cast in the wrong precinct.